sst/guide/_chapters/add-app-favicons.md

 <img alt="App Icon" width="130" height="130" src="/assets/scratch-icon.png" />

-To ensure that our icon works for most of our targeted platforms we'll use a service called the [Favicon Generator](http://realfavicongenerator.net).
+To ensure that our icon works for most of our targeted platforms we'll use a service called the [**Favicon Generator**](http://realfavicongenerator.net).

 Click **Select your Favicon picture** to upload our icon.